-The figures quoted in this disclosure document are drawn from the Society's Annual Report and Accounts, year ended 31 December 2018.
+The figures quoted in this disclosure document are drawn from the Society's Annual Report and Accounts, year ended 31 December 2019, as published on the Society's website, www.penrithbs.co.uk but are not subject to audit.

 This document is reviewed annually by the Board and is published on the Society's website to coincide with the release of the Society's results for the financial year end.